 Fortunately, family law attorneys do not have to worry too much about taxes.
-Sure, your attorney will do their best to answer questions about taxes.
-However, we are not tax professionals and the information that we provide should not be taken as tax advice, per se.
-Some of the guidance that we give associated with your divorce case may sound like advice but I can tell you that we are not in a position to advise you about taxes.
+Sure, your Attorney will do their best to answer questions about taxes.
+However, we are not tax professionals, and the information that we provide should not be taken as tax advice, per se.
+Some of the guidance that we give associated with your divorce case may sound like advice, but I can tell you that we are not in a position to advise you about taxes.
 There are tax professionals out there who are much better equipped to guide you in this way.

-However, since I know that nobody likes to think too much about taxes it is still a subject that is important in your life.
-Since there really isn’t another area of the law that deals primarily in issues related to daily life than does family law I think it is something worth discussing as much as we are able to.
-If you have decided to move forward with a divorce and are nearing the end of that process then you have more things to concern yourself with when it comes to taxes.
+However, since I know that nobody likes to overthink taxes, it is still a subject that is important in your life.
+Since there isn’t another area of the law that deals primarily in daily life issues other than family law, I think it is worth discussing as much as possible.
+If you have decided to move forward with a divorce and are nearing the end of that process, you have more things to concern yourself with regarding taxes.

-When it comes time to file your taxes will you be single or married?
+When it comes time to file your taxes, will you be single or married?

 Why you may not want to file a joint, married tax return

 Of course, with every benefit of doing something, there are at least a couple of negatives associated with that filing type.
 One of those negatives that comes to mind immediately is that you become liable for all the taxes due when a joint return is filed.
 This is true whether or not a dime of the earned income came from your labor.